santarl/VitaOxiPad/README.md

 ## 2. Installation

-To set up VitaOxiPad, follow these steps:

-1. **Install the Server on PS Vita:**
-   - Ensure your PS Vita is set up for homebrew applications.
-   - Download the `VitaOxiPad.vpk` file.
-   - Use VitaShell or another package manager to install the `.vpk` on your PS Vita.
+### 2.1 Client

-2. **Install the Client on Windows PC:**
+**Install the Client on Windows:**

-   - Download the latest `VitaOxiPad-x64.exe` or `VitaOxiPad-x32.exe` from the [releases page](https://github.com/DvaMishkiLapa/VitaOxiPad/releases).
+1. Download the latest `VitaOxiPad-x64.exe` or `VitaOxiPad-x32.exe` from the [releases page](https://github.com/DvaMishkiLapa/VitaOxiPad/releases);
-   - Install [ViGEmBus](https://github.com/ViGEm/ViGEmBus/releases) on your PC.
+1. Install [ViGEmBus](https://github.com/ViGEm/ViGEmBus/releases) on your PC;
-   - Run the `VitaOxiPad-x64.exe` or `VitaOxiPad-x32.exe` and enter your PS Vita's IP address.
+1. Run the `VitaOxiPad-x64.exe` or `VitaOxiPad-x32.exe` and enter your PS Vita's IP address.

+**Install the Client on Linux:**

+Unfortunately, building static files is not supported for Linux at this time.
+[You will need to build the Client yourself](./Build.md).

+### 2.2 Server

+1. Ensure your PS Vita is set up for homebrew applications;
+1. Download the `VitaOxiPad.vpk` file;
+1. Use VitaShell or another package manager to install the `.vpk` on your PS Vita.

 ## 3. Uses and options